Dave Molyneux: Raceology

 Beginning his TT career at the 1985 races, Molyneux failed to record a finish until his fifth outing in the first race at the 1987 'A' race where he placed tenth, but failed to finish in his sixth event, the 'B' race (the event is raced over two legs with the overall winner performing the best in terms of aggregate).
 Improvement continued 1988 with a sixth-place finish in the first leg of the Sidecar TT before retirement in the second race.

 The 1989 meeting saw Molyneux begin to dominate the event with his maiden TT victory.
 Campaigning a Bregazzi Yamaha and partnered by experienced passenger Colin Hardman, the team took first place in the 'A' and third in the 'B' race.
 This resulted in Molyneux and Hardman claiming overall victory for the 1989 Sidecar TT.

-Dave Molyneux and Craig Hallam crashed during Thursday afternoon practice session for the 2006 races at Rhencullen after the sidecar outfit experienced a 140 mph Donald Campbell "bluebird-style flip."
+Molyneux and Craig Hallam crashed during Thursday afternoon practice session for the 2006 races at Rhencullen after the sidecar outfit experienced a 140 mph Donald Campbell "bluebird-style flip."
 The outfit was destroyed in the resulting fire and Molyneux was unable to compete in the actual races due to injury.
 He made a comeback the following year taking a double victory, bringing his tally of wins to 13 at that time.

-His 14th victory came in 2009, when he also became the first winner of a TT sidecar race on a Suzuki powered machine.
+Molyneux's 14th victory came in 2009, when he also became the first winner of a TT sidecar race on a Suzuki powered machine.
 The lone race of 2009 saw him set a new race record on his Suzuki, (see above).

-Moly did not compete at the TT in 2011 (although he rode the ex-Biland / O'Dell Seymaz Yamaha in the classic parade, with former TT passenger Karl Ellison), but he returned to the TT in 2012 on a Kawasaki powered machine winning both races.
+Molyneux did not compete at the TT in 2011 (although he rode the ex-Biland / O'Dell Seymaz Yamaha in the classic parade, with former TT passenger Karl Ellison), but he returned to the TT in 2012 on a Kawasaki powered machine winning both races.
 The first 2012 Sidecar race also made Molyneux the first ever competitor to win TTs using all four of the major Japanese manufacturers engines (Yamaha, Honda, Suzuki & Kawasaki).

-2014 saw him take his 17th TT win in the second sidecar race.
+2014 saw Molyneux take his 17th TT win in the second sidecar race.
 He led the first race by more than 20 seconds until an engine misfire caused him to stop on the final lap.

-He is also a builder of road racing sidecars under the name DMR, Dave Molyneux Racing, and has supplied sidecars to many other TT winners including 10-time winner Rob Fisher, 2006 double winner Nick Crowe and 6x FIM World Champion Tim Reeves.
+Molyneux is also a builder of road racing sidecars under the name DMR, Dave Molyneux Racing, and has supplied sidecars to many other TT winners including ten-time winner Rob Fisher, 2006 double winner Nick Crowe and six-time FIM World Champion Tim Reeves.